 Maxine was preceded in death by her parents, Miloe Star Umphenour and Sibyl Mae Umphenour; three brothers, Harvey, Russell, and Merlyn Umphenour; and two sisters, Shirley Shown and Mary Slagel.
 She is survived by her sister, Cleo Slagel; brother, Glen Umphenour; as well as her large extended family.

-To send flowers to L. Maxine Umphenour's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of L. Maxine Umphenour, please visit our floral store.